GrassHopper1977/CHERIoT_Experiments/README.md

 2. Select 'Clone Git Repository' and clone the `cheriot-rtos` repository (https://github.com/CHERIoT-Platform/cheriot-rtos.git).
 3. Select a destination for the code and save.
 Visual Studio Code will ask you if you want to `Reopen in container` so select OK.
 Note: If Docker isn't running, it will return an error.
 4. Contecting to the container can take a while the first time that you do it.
+5. You may get a warning about unsafe repositories, you can click on it and choose to to allow all of them (I get two).
-5. Now we need to edit the `.devcontainer\devcontainer.json` file (look in the solution explorer on teh left of the screen).
+6. Now we need to edit the `.devcontainer\devcontainer.json` file (look in the solution explorer on teh left of the screen).
-6. We want to add a mount section to the end of the file to allow us to automatically deploy any projects that we build.
+7. We want to add a mount section to the end of the file to allow us to automatically deploy any projects that we build.
-7. The code that we are adding should look something like this:
+8. The code that we are adding should look something like this:
 ```
 "mounts": [
     "source=/Volumes/SONATA,target=/mnt/SONATA,type=bind"